cburdine/materials-ml-workshop/MaterialsML/python/python_logic.md

 # Logic and Flow Control

 An important part of programming is the use of logic to control the execution of a Python program.
-Sometimes, we may only want to do certain computational steps when certain circumstances are met.
+Sometimes, we may only want to do certain computational steps when certain conditions are met.
 For example, in performing a division operation (i.e. `z = x / y` for two variables `x` and `y`) we may want to have a special procedure in place to handle when `y` is equal to 0.
 This is where logic and conditional statements come in.

 ## The Boolean Type